Gray, L., Warrender, A.M., Davies, P., Hurley, G., Manton, C.

 by a review of the methodology employed in four national case studies:

 Bangladesh, Costa Rica, Zimbabwe and Cambodia (Chapter 3) and those case

 studies (Chapter 4).
 A summary of their key findings in (Chapter 5) is

 followed by some key lessons from the research (Chapter 6), and some

-Labour market signals and indicators might
+conclusions on ways in which labour market signals and indicators might

 Educational Paper No. 15, DFID, London, UK, ISBN 0 902500 70 8, 107 pp.